Five Maryland Casinos Approved For Sports Wagering

 BALTIMORE (WJZ) — By a vote of 5-2, a state committee approved sports wagering licenses for five Maryland casinos, joining dozens of other states in legalizing sportsbooks.

 The Sports Wagering Application Review Commission approved licenses for the Horseshoe Casino in Baltimore, Live!
-Casino and Hotel in Hanover, MGM National Harbor in Oxon Hill, Hollywood Casino in Perryville and Ocean Downs Casino in Berlin.READ MORE: Robert Vicosa, Tia Bynum & Both Vicosa Daughters Dead In Abduction Case, Sources Say
+Casino and Hotel in Hanover, MGM National Harbor in Oxon Hill, Hollywood Casino in Perryville and Ocean Downs Casino in Berlin.READ MORE: 'I'm Begging': Mayor Brandon Scott Implores Witnesses In Teen Girl's Murder To Speak Up

 “We’re excited to move forward, and we’re coordinating closely with the casinos to make sure they finish everything as quickly as they can,” said Maryland Lottery and Gaming Director John Martin.
 “Work has been ongoing, and we’re close.
 Our target is to launch within 30-45 days, which means Marylanders will be able to bet on the NFL playoffs and the Super Bowl.
 We couldn’t be happier about that.”